 The Utility classes also abstract OS differences.
 Test content will require a wide array of operating system commands, so rather than implement everything in the SUT OS communication provider, the OS communication provider instead focuses on the communication between the script and the SUT.
 The commands to run will be abstracted by the Utilities as needed, to keep the test logic as OS-agnostic as possible.

-Provider Implementation Details
+Provider Implementation Details - Brice

 One of the objectives of the library is to support polymorphism for our test content: using the same test logic across types of reference platforms, commercial platforms, OEM platforms, and even across silicon generations.
 To facilitate this, abstract any code that interacts with dependencies outside of our direct control so that it is possible to change the implementation on the fly, transparently to the core test logic.